 31A.
-Suspension of supervision order while defendant imprisoned s.
-31A s.
-31B Part 4 - Persons Liable to Forensic Orders and Treatment Orders
+Suspension of supervision order while defendant imprisoned

 If a defendant is sentenced to a term of imprisonment for an offence while subject to a supervision order, the supervision order is suspended while the defendant is in prison serving the term of imprisonment.